tomerkatz2001/vscode/ERSP_README.md

 ```
 Finished compilation with 0 errors
 ```
 in the build logs.
-If that number is greater than 0, you should fix the errors (printer above that line) before proceeding.
+If that number is greater than 0, you should fix the errors (printed above that line) before proceeding.

-After you are done, you can stop the daemon by running the following in the terminal (**Note**: From now on it'll be the easiest if you work inside a Terminal opened within Visual Studio Code.
-To do so, go to the navigation bar and select `Terminal` -> `New Terminal`.):
+After you are done, you can stop the daemon by running the following in the terminal:

+> **Note**: From now on it'll be the easiest if you work inside a Terminal opened within Visual Studio Code.
+To do so, go to the navigation bar and select `Terminal` -> `New Terminal`.

 ```
 yarn kill-watch-extensionsd
 yarn kill-watch-clientd